KillerStrike17/10DaysofMLChallenge/Day6/TaskB.md

 * Loaded the Dataset.
 * Developed a DNN with Seperable Conv2D layers, BatchNorm(Faster Convergence) and Dropouts(Regularization Technique).
 * Reduce LR as an LR Scheduler and Trained the Model.
-* Developed Cycle LR as an LR Scheduler and Trained the Model.
+* Developed One Cycle LR as an LR Scheduler and Trained the Model.
 * Visualized the Accuracy- Loss Curve and Check for F1 Score.

 ## Results